FAQs

 No, I welcome dogs of all breeds!
 While I take into account breed-specific tendencies and behaviors when putting together a training plan, my primary focus is always on the dog in front of me.
 Factors like breed, age, history, and environment all play a role, but what matters most is their unique temperament and personality.

-The name Good Hound Dog comes from my own dog, Jameson—an oddball bloodhound/german shepherd mix who taught me that breed stereotypes can sometimes be limiting.
-Many people told me that a "stubborn," nose-driven hound could never be off-leash trained, or a reactive, anxious shepherd will never be calm around others, but they were wrong.
-He’s proof that with the right approach, any dog can be a good hound dog. 🐾
+The name Good Hound Dog comes from my own dog, Jameson, an oddball bloodhound/german shepherd mix who taught me that breed stereotypes can sometimes be limiting.
+So many people told me that a "stubborn," nose-driven hound could never be off-leash trained, or a reactive, anxious shepherd will never be calm around others, but he proved them wrong—he’s proof that with the right approach, any dog can be a good hound dog. 🐾